 Cuisine varies across the region based on local products and tastes, though beef is universally popular.
-Argentina and

-Uruguay lead the world in beef consumption, typically more than twice the US per capita average.
+Argentina and Uruguay lead the world in beef consumption, typically more than twice the US per capita average.
 Along the coasts, residents consume seafood.
 In Paraguay and Chile, some dishes reflect indigenous traditions, such as the varied use of corn or maize.

 Argentina and Chile are large wine producers with high domestic consumption.
 Maté, an herbal beverage traditionally drunk from a gourd through a straw, is popular throughout the region.

 Health in most of the region has improved in recent decades as evidenced by decreased infant mortality rates and longer life expectancies.
 Argentines, Chileans, and Uruguayans have access to healthcare that is subsidized by their governments, with high quality services and standards of care.
-Uruguay's healthcare system is especially advanced, with almost 50 physicians per 10,000 people, almost double the US rate, compared to 11 in Paraguay.
+Uruguay's healthcare system is especially advanced, with almost 62 physicians per

+10,000 people, compared to 32 in Paraguay and the US rate of 36.
-In Paraguay, few residents have health

-insurance, and clinics and hospitals are often ill-equipped and understaffed, particularly in rural areas.
+In Paraguay, few residents have health insurance, and clinics and hospitals are often ill-equipped and understaffed, particularly in rural areas.
 Further, Paraguay has high rates of malnutrition and low immunization rates, resulting in a notable number of preventable deaths.
 Noncommunicable diseases, such as diabetes, cardiovascular disease, cancer, and chronic respiratory disease cause at least 75% of deaths in all the Southern Cone countries, though Argentina and Paraguay also experience outbreaks of communicable diseases.